 If you are interested in getting involved with the planning of CLCC's Annual Conference please contact Amy at email@example.com.
 We welcome your suggestions, comments and participation.

-Find details about the 2017 Connecticut Land Conservation Conference HERE.
+Read the 2019 Connecticut Land Conservation Conference recap HERE.

 CLCC Excellence in Conservation Awards